archhaskell/habs/README.md

     % cblrepo update

-Then create all the PKGBUILDs for the packages:
+Then create all the `PKGBUILD`s for the packages:

     % cblrepo pkgbuild $(cblrepo build base|tail -n +2)

-that should fill up the directory with directories containing PKGBUILDs, one for each package.
+that should fill up the directory with directories containing `PKGBUILD`s, one for each package.
 To build packages one first needs to create a docker image by using `helpers/mk-docker-image` (must be run as root):

     % sudo ./helpers/mk-docker-image